Goodka7/Threat-Hunting/THWriteup.md

 - **Persistence via Run key.** A PowerShell script (`OnboardTracker.ps1`) was configured for autorun through a Run-key entry (Flag 11).
 - **Targeted HR data access and manipulation.** Sensitive HR artifacts were accessed and inspected (`HRConfig.json`, opened with `notepad.exe`) (Flags 7–8), a specific personnel record was repeatedly accessed (`Carlos Tanaka`) (Flag 12), and promotion data was modified (`PromotionCandidates.csv`, SHA1 captured) (Flag 13).
 - **Anti-forensics to impair investigation.** Event logs were cleared using `wevtutil.exe` (first and last attempts recorded) (Flags 14–15).
-- **External connectivity consistent with staging or testing.** Unusual outbound activity to a `.net` destination and an ICMP ping to `52.54.13.125` were observed (Flags 9–10).
+- **External connectivity consistent with staging or testing.** Unusual outbound activity to a `.net` destination and ping to `52.54.13.125` were observed (Flags 9–10).
 Content transfer is **not** demonstrated by the provided evidence.
 - **Scope (as evidenced).** All documented activity is on `nathan-iel-vm`; no lateral movement is evidenced in the flags provided.

 ---